kragen/dernocua/text/shower-heating-tces.md

 of 30° water, though, it’s 921 kJ.

-But maybe we could use a much smaller heating unit using thermochemical energy storage, for example with muriate of lime (see file `muriate-thermal-mass.md` in Derctuo) sealed in a sturdy plastic bag.
+But maybe we could use a much smaller heating unit using TCES, for example with muriate of lime (see file `muriate-thermal-mass.md` in Derctuo) sealed in a sturdy plastic bag.
 The idea is that you have some kind of “heat pack” that you dunk in the tank, then activate, and it adds 921 kJ of heat to the water,